AntonSol919/linkspace/homepage/why.md

 Yes.

-Linkspace lack 6 decades of tooling that made the internet and web relatively easy for users, but that can change.
+Linkspace lacks 6 decades of tooling that made the internet and web relatively easy for users, but that can change.

 But is it worth it?

 Yes.

+The height of what we build is set by the weakest foundation.
-Technically supernets better model the reality of multi party communication - asynchronous and authenticated[^auth] In the long run they could end up with less moving parts and with fewer configurations.
+Technically supernets better model the reality of multi party communication - asynchronous and authenticated[^auth] In the long run it could end up with less moving parts and with fewer configurations.

 [^auth]:Authenticated as in: cryptographicaly proven that messages were created by a user of a public key regardless how you got the message - I call this 'the reality' because a wire-dump of an HTTPS session is also proof that the keyholder send the message.

-For society it is important that anyone can take responsibility if they want.
+It's just not a property easy to use right now.

+And finally, I believe it can do some [good](#idea).

 ### Isn't it a good thing that a host administrates what I and others see online?

 Sure.